adi2412/newsline/README.md

 Ditching the stemming idea initially(since the related synsets would automatically give us stemmed words) and now have to figure how to get more words to be recognised by wordnet.

+Clojure shares its variables across functions. wtf?

+Using .getOffset and .getSynsetID, I can find the value of the Synset ID for each instance of the word.
+Now I've realised that this value is very close for words that are very closely related.

+I can formulate a function to calculate the difference between two synset id's, which can be used to make the value of the weight function.

+We can also use statistical method to bolster the value of recurring words so that they are given higher priority.

 ## Next Steps

 Make a list of all the synset words gathered and find the synset for each.
 Need to figure out how to add activation functions for this.

 ## License